April 9, 1966

 9 US | 39.5 EU

-She was nominated for a Chicago Film Critics Association Award and a Independent Spirit Award for Best Supporting Actress for her role as Gail White in drama movie James White (2015).
+She was nominated for a Chicago Film Critics Association Award and the Independent Spirit Award for Best Supporting Actress for her role as Gail White in drama movie James White (2015).

 She was nominated for the Critics Choice Television Award for Best Supporting Actress in a Movie/Limited Series for her role as Marcy Dargon in drama film Stockholm, Pennsylvania (2015).